CatchTheTornado/askql/README.md

 1. Clone the repository

    `git clone git@github.com:xFAANG/askql.git`

+2. It is advised to install autoreconf as it is used by one of the Node packages used by AskScript Playground.

+   For Ubuntu/Debian run: `sudo apt-get install autoconf`

-2. Install dependencies:
+3. Install dependencies:
    `npm i`

-3. Build the project:
+4. Build the project:
    `npm run build`

-4. Link the project to askql command:
+5. Link the project to askql command:
    `npm link`

-5. Now you should be able to launch the interpreter (we use REPL for that):
+6. Now you should be able to launch the interpreter (we use REPL for that):
    `askql`

 ## Code examples